- Enrollment and Retention Management Departments

 Enrollment and Retention Management Communication

 Enrollment and Retention Management Communication (ERMC) supports the University's SEM goals for increasing enrollments in targeted student populations and high-capacity academic programs.
 Working in close alignment with academic departments, ERMC assists in the development of recruitment and retention marketing strategies, communication plans, materials and displays.
-ERMC currently supports the communication efforts for the new SEM plan, international and military/veteran initiatives, and pre-college and summer programs.
+ERMC currently supports the communication efforts for the SEM plan; summer studies, pre-college and access programs; international initiatives; military and veteran initiatives; and high capacity and assigned academic degree programs.